-- 33 The school uses a system for web filtering and monitoring.
+- The school uses a system for web filtering and monitoring.
 Certain categories of websites are blocked for all users such as pornography and gambling, or abusive and extremist sites.
-Additional websites may be blocked or allowed depending on user type and curriculum requirements at the time. - 34 Staff, students and governors are required to use the school provided email which is filtered for viruses, malware, offensive and distressing material by Solihull MBC.
-This is provided for everyone's protection and safeguarding. - 35 The network infrastructure (wired and wireless) is protected from internet penetration by the SMBC firewall plus the onsite firewall.
+Additional websites may be blocked or allowed depending on user type and curriculum requirements at the time. - 33 Staff, students and governors are required to use the school provided email which is filtered for viruses, malware, offensive and distressing material by Solihull MBC.
+This is provided for everyone's protection and safeguarding. - The network infrastructure (wired and wireless) is protected from internet penetration by the School Next Generation firewall (NGFW).
 Wireless access is protected for domain devices and domain users.
-A guest SSID (wireless network) is provided to allow school visitors internet access only.
+A guest SSID (wireless network) is provided to allow school visitors filtered internet access only.